 Go back to the main WPE page

 CSULB undergraduate students who have not met the Graduation Writing Assessment Requirement (GWAR) of the CSU must attempt the WPE once.
 Graduate students are exempt if they have earned a minimum of a bachelor's degree from a U.S. college or university.
 If graduate students have earned a bachelor's degree outside of the U.S., they can call the Testing Office at (562) 985-4007 to see if they are exempt.

-Undergraduates must attempt the WPE by the end of the semester in which they attain 65 units, or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.
-Transfer students must attempt the WPE during their first semester of attendance or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.
+Undergraduate students must attempt the WPE when they have achieved between 30-50 cumulative units, and transfer students must attempt it in their first semester of attendance or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.

 Students who have earned a minimum of a bachelor's degree from a U.S. college or university are exempt from taking the WPE.
 Students who earned their bachelor's degree outside of the U.S. from a country on this approved list are also exempt.

 The GRE or GMAT analytical essay writing score of 4 or higher can be used to meet the GWAR; students who have earned these scores are exempt from taking the WPE.
 Students should submit their scores directly to Enrollment Services in Brotman Hall, room 123.

 Students who have WPE registration holds on their accounts can file an appeal to have a hold temporarily removed.
 Appeal forms are located on our website under "Forms" in the left menu.
 After appeals have been submitted, consideration of the request is usually made the same day.
 A request for a semester's postponement of the WPE for compelling reasons (e.g., studying abroad, family illness) can be submitted to the Testing Office.